sanyassyed/DataEngineering_Retail_ETL_Pipeline/docs/project_creation.md

         * Tables
             * 18 Tables
 * We now have 18 + 1 Tables in the DW in the RAW Schema

 ---

+## Data RE-LOAD
+* Due to the Snowflake account expiring and Airbyte installation on EC2 instance is incurring large costs we do the following
+   * Create another snowflake account
+   * Create an airbyte account [here]( https://demo.airbyte.io/workspaces/55c39a0b-037d-406c-a1ac-00393b055f18/connections)
+* Load the inventory.csv again using Lambda function `wcd-de-b8-snowflake-project`
+    * Run the [script](../script/snowflake/1_setup.sql) to create the DB `TPCDS` & schema `RAW` in Snowflake
+    * Change the snowflake details in config for `account identifier`
+    * Run the lambda code by selecting `Deploy` & `Test`
+    * `Inventory` table in now loaded into TPCDS.RAW schema in Snowflake
+    * * NOTE: We are not turning on the EventTrigger as we don't want to be charged for daily data EL
+* Use Airbyte to load the other 18 tables

+---
 ## Part 3: EDA and Data Modelling in Snowflake